Nilsvanesostos/TPC-DI-mariaDB/README.md

 load_holdings.py, and then, load_trade.sql, load_cash_balances.sql load_watches.sql and
 load_holdings.sql.

-7. Finally, execute load_DailyMarket.py, load_DailyMarket.sql, FactMarketHistory.sql and we are done.
+7. Finally, execute DailyMarket.sql, FactMarketHistory.sql and we are done.